-Dynavax Technologies Corporation discovers, develops, and intends to commercialize innovative TLR9 agonist-based products to treat and prevent infectious diseases, allergies, cancer, and chronic inflammatory diseases using versatile, proprietary approaches that alter immune system responses in highly specific ways Our TLR9 agonists are based on immunostimulatory sequences, or ISS, which are short DNA sequences that enhance the ability of the immune system to fight disease and control chronic inflammation.
+Dynavax Technologies Corporation, or Dynavax, is a biopharmaceutical company that discovers, develops and intends to commercialize innovative Toll-like Receptor 9, or TLR9, agonist-based products to treat and prevent infectious diseases, allergies, cancer and chronic inflammatory diseases using versatile, proprietary approaches that alter immune system responses in highly specific ways.
+Our TLR9 agonists are based on immunostimulatory sequences, or ISS, which are short DNA sequences that enhance the ability of the immune system to fight disease and control chronic inflammation.

-Our product candidates include: HEPLISAV, a hepatitis B vaccine in Phase 3 partnered with Merck & Co.
-Inc.; TOLAMBA(TM), a ragweed allergy immunotherapy in Phase 2; a therapy for non-Hodgkin's lymphoma (NHL) in Phase 2 and for metastatic colorectal cancer in Phase 1; and a therapy for hepatitis B also in Phase 1.
-Our preclinical asthma and COPD program is partnered with AstraZeneca.
-The National Institutes of Health (NIH) partially funds our preclinical work on a vaccine for influenza.
-Symphony Dynamo, Inc. (SDI) funds our colorectal cancer trials and our preclinical hepatitis C therapeutic program and the selling stockholders (as defined in the selling stockholders table on page 11) have committed funding for our allergy programs.
+Our product candidates include: HEPLISAV $^{TM}$ , a hepatitis B vaccine in Phase 3; TOLAMBA $^{TM}$ , a ragweed allergy immunotherapy; a therapy for non-Hodgkin's lymphoma (NHL) in Phase 2 and for metastatic colorectal cancer in Phase 1; and a therapy for hepatitis B in Phase 1.
+Our preclinical asthma and chronic obstructive pulmonary disease program is partnered with AstraZeneca AB, or AstraZeneca.
+Our preclinical work on a vaccine for influenza is partially funded by the National Institute of Allergy and Infectious Diseases.
+Our colorectal cancer trials and our preclinical hepatitis C therapeutic program are funded by Symphony Dynamo, Inc., or SDI.